 # So I decided the freed lesbian cultists will take the girl with them if you leave the girl behind.
 Later on you can find her at their home.
 This also enables another sexy ending if you leave her with them.

 # Discovered it was possible to leave another girl behind in a cave regardless of whether the cult is there.
 The cave is where you first meet this character.

 # I decided to make this situation unlock another ending, but I needed to add some more characters to the cave for the girl to interact with in that ending.
 Well… I say “characters” but in this case, I mean a pack of wolves.

 # I think I should make all the girls’ “drop-off points” reversible so the player can easily experiment with different endings from the end of the game instead of having to replay the entire game.
 In most cases, this is a surprisingly easy change to make.

 # My game is technically “done” as originally designed, but… many of the maps feel too large and empty, with nothing to do except pass through them.
 I need to add gameplay to this game.
 I probably shouldn’t have waited until the END to consider that.

 # The reason why the maps ended up too big was I copied their layout from another very old game I used to play in the 90’s.
 The Quest of Yipe 3 for the Classic Macintosh, a primitive RPG.
 It was the first game I ever modded, so I copied the maps out of nostalgia.

-# But those maps were designed for treasure hunting and enemy encounters... which my game doesn't have... it could have them, but do I want that?
-A major theme of my game's story is that the monsters aren't actually dangerous, people just assume they are.
+# But those maps were designed for treasure hunting and enemy encounters… which my game doesn’t have… it COULD have them, but do I want that?
+A major theme of my game’s story is that the monsters aren’t dangerous, people just assume they are.

 # It would be nice to find items.
 I always enjoy treasure hunting in games.
 Maybe new abilities?
 I can make these rewarding by having them give you access to places with sexy scenes.